StopMalwareContent/Extension/README.md

 ### Why do we need StopMalwareContent if we have the StopModReposts extension?

-The main reason is that StopModReposts is **not being actively mantained**, but this extension is and is recieving constant updates.
+The main reason is that StopModReposts is **not being actively mantained**, but this extension is receiving constant updates.
 It also uses the StopModReposts' ``Illegal-Mod-Sites`` list.

 ### Can I report a new website?